Nabeelasayed/School_Payment_Dashboard_app/README.md

-# 🏫 School Payment & Dashboard Application
+# 💲 School Payment and Dashboard Application

 ## 📖 Overview
-The **School Payment & Dashboard Application** is a complete full-stack solution designed to help schools **manage digital payments, track transactions, and analyze financial data** in a structured and secure way.
+The **School Payment and Dashboard Application** is a complete full-stack solution designed to help schools **manage digital payments, track transactions, and analyze financial data** in a structured and secure way.

 It provides:
 - A **Backend REST API** for handling payment creation, transaction management, authentication, and webhook updates.